Industrial infrastructure

 Each module runs in its own process with protected memory space.
 A fault in one component cannot cascade to the rest of the system.
 The hosting layer manages process lifecycle, port allocation, and automatic restart on failure.

-Low-latency IPC bus with guaranteed message ordering.
-Sub-millisecond delivery for critical control signals.
-Typed messages with compile-time schema validation prevent integration errors before they reach production.
+Low-latency IPC bus with ordered delivery where configured.
+Bounded delivery paths for critical control signals.
+Fire-and-forget messages for event distribution, synchronous commands for request-response operations.
+Typed messages with schema validation prevent integration errors before they reach production.

-Full HTTP API across 17 controllers: modules, messages, discovery, config, health, metrics, pipelines, and more.
+Full HTTP API across 11 Minimal API endpoint groups: modules, messages, synchronous commands, discovery, config, health, metrics, diagnostics, and more.
 WebSocket streams for real-time events.
 SignalR hub for module-specific message delivery.

 Three-layer resilience: circuit breakers isolate failures at the communication boundary, resilient connections maintain gRPC links through transient faults, and process supervision restarts crashed modules with state recovery.
-Each layer operates independently so a single fault never escalates into a system-wide outage.
+The layers operate independently, so a fault is contained where it occurs rather than spreading through the system.

 Five health endpoints (liveness, readiness, startup, detailed, aggregate) for integration with orchestrators and load balancers.
 Metrics snapshots, audit trails, and per-module health tracking across the entire substrate.